Do I need to get screenplay coverage before I submit it to agencies, contests, and studios?

 Do I have to have a Paypal account to send payment?

 Nope.
-You can use any credit card or Paypal, or even Bitcoin.
+You can use any credit card or Paypal, Apple Pay, or even Bitcoin.
 For larger orders, we can invoice your company via Paypal, and you can pay that invoice online using your credit card or Paypal account.
 We accept checks in some limited, extreme circumstances.
 If for some reason you must pay by a regular check, we can send a regular invoice via email or snail mail.
 No work will begin until your check or payment has cleared.